Travel Insurance FAQ

 Are valuables covered?

-Yes, valuables are covered as part of the Baggage, however they need to be kept in the hand luggage whilst in transit.
+Yes, valuables are covered as part of the Baggage, subject to limits which are noted in the policy.
+The latter need to be kept in the hand luggage whilst in transit.

 What will I be covered for if I go on a skiing holiday?

 If you are going on a skiing holiday it is advisable to choose to pay the additional premium in order to be covered for the following:

 - Emergency Medical and Associated Expenses